 Researchers are able to study the local structure of crystalline, semi-crystalline and amorphous solids and liquids with a speed and robustness which has not been possible at Diamond before.
 The beamline optics and endstation have been optimised to give the high X-ray energy, high flux and low background signal which are necessary for quality PDF data.

 XPDF typically operates with two large area detectors, one placed close to the sample to the provide the large Q range required for quality PDF data (Qmax up to 40 Å–1 at 76.7 keV) and one mounted further from the sample for simultaneous higher-resolution Bragg data.

-I15-1 is currently accpeting proposals for the AP29/30 user call (21st June-21st December 2021) with a deadline of 3rd March 2021.
+The AP29/30 user call closed on 2rd March 2021 and will cover beamtime from 21st June to 21st December 2021.
 The types of experiment we can run will depend on Diamond’s COVID-19 operational level.
 There are two likely levels:

 Please note that we are still working through our backlog of user experiments from previous calls.
 Unscheduled reserve proposals for I15 and I15-1 from AP28 will be rolled forward into AP29/30.
 However, proposals from AP27 and earlier that are not already scheduled to be run before the end of March will be cancelled.
-If you still require the beamtime, please re-submit an updated proposal with a note explaining that it was previously awarded time but that it was not possible to run the experiment.
-If you require an update on your experiment, please contact firstname.lastname@example.org.
+If you require an update on your experiment, please contact email@example.com.

 Rapid Access submission is also open for experiments that require mail-in beamtime at short notice.
 The time available is limited, so please discuss your proposal with firstname.lastname@example.org before submitting.